adam-r-kowalski/atom/README.md

 3. Run the tests:

-Before proceeding, it's a good idea to run the Wave tests to ensure that everything is functioning as expected.
+Before proceeding, it's a good idea to run the Atom tests to ensure that everything is functioning as expected.
 You can do this with the following command:

 ```bash
 zig build test